bug400/pyilper/INSTALL.md

 Installation with Qt6 and PIP (pyILPER 1.8.6 and later)
 -------------------------------------------------------

-Starting from version 1.8.6 pyILPER supports both the legacy PyQt5 bindings and the new PySide6 Qt Interface.
+Starting from version 1.8.6 pyILPER supports both the legacy PyQt5 bindings for Qt5 and the new PySide6 interface for Qt6.

 PySide6 is not available for the ANACONDA platform at the moment.
-Therefore it is necessary to install the Python Interpreter, Qt and Pyside6 from another source.
+Therefore it is necessary to install the Python Interpreter, Qt6 and Pyside6 from another source.

 Get a Python interpreter for your system first: